 Procedures using our products to treat breast cancer are not reimbursed currently by private or governmental third-party payors in the United States.
 On November 1, 2022, the CMS assigned our ProSense breast cancer cryoablation procedures with CPT Category III code 0581T to ambulatory payment classification 5091, Level 1 Breast/Lymphatic Surgery and Related Procedures.
 This payment assignment for the procedure went into effect on January 1, 2023, opening the potential for facilities to be paid, on a case-by-case basis, for these procedures subject to our receipt of FDA marketing authorization of ProSense for breast cancer.
-Under the temporary CPT Category III code, the ProSense procedure is priced for coverage by the CMS at approximately \$3,400 for the facility fee alone.
+Under the temporary CPT Category III code, the ProSense procedure is priced for coverage by the CMS at approximately \$3,500 for the facility fee alone.
+The Company may request an extension to the temporary CPT Category III code, which is due to expire in February 2029.
 Additional coverage, including payment for the physician, is expected upon establishment of the permanent CPT Category I code, which is conditioned on several factors, including our receipt of FDA marketing authorization of ProSense for breast cancer.